Do you know the secret of success in Internet Marketing?

 Also, the notification feature is pretty useful to keep updating the strategies as soon as your competitors out-perform you.

 Ahrefs and SEMrush are industry best tools and probably the best alternative to each other.
-Both can be used to analyze competitor’s website, search ranking/positions results, and PBN links to examine the authority of your competitor.
+Both can be used to analyze a competitor’s website, search ranking/positions results, and PBN links to examine the authority of your competitor.

 Both are best utilized in their respective pro versions.
 You can test drive both SEMrush & Ahrefs using 14 days free trial available to new users.